 Like their Ivy League namesakes, New Ivies are highly competitive and selective schools.
 Their acceptance rates are higher than Ivy Leagues like Harvard and Yale, but the majority still sit well below 50%.

-To be considered a competitive applicant for most of the New Ivies, your SAT score should be well above a 1400, and ideally in the 1500 range.
+To be considered a competitive applicant for most of these schools, your SAT score should be well above 1400, and ideally in the 1500 range.
 For students taking the ACT, a score in the 30s can help bolster your application.

 Finally, it is important to remember that every school considers different factors when looking at applicants.
 Doing proper research on what is required by each school is important.

-The new Ivy League is an unofficial group of 25 schools who are not members of the Ivy League, but that are well regarded for their academic excellence and high rankings in the United States and abroad.
+The new Ivy League is an unofficial group of 25 schools that are not members of the Ivy League but that are well-regarded for their academic excellence and high rankings in the United States and abroad.

-New Ivy refers to a university that is not a member of the Ivy League but that is still considered an excellent and highly ranked school.
-New Ivies typically have higher admission rates than Ivy League schools, but are still competitive and selective institutions.
+New Ivy refers to a university that is not a member of the Ivy League, but that is still considered an excellent and highly-ranked school.
+These schools typically have higher admission rates than Ivy League schools but are still competitive and selective institutions.

-When applying to any school, it is important to consider if the school is the right fit for you.
-While all excellent schools, the 25 New Ivy schools all offer something different to students.
+When applying to any school, it is important to consider whether it is the right fit for you.
+While all 25 New Ivy schools are excellent, they offer something different to students.

-It is important to consider not only academic excellence, but also student life, location and programs offered when deciding on the right school for you.
-Doing your own research can help you find the one that best fits what you want out of your college experience; it’s an important part of the application process.
+When deciding on the right school for you, consider not only academic excellence but also student life, location, and programs offered.
+Doing your own research can help you find the one that best fits your goals; it’s an important part of the application process.

-The New Ivies provide an opportunity for students to receive world class education at institutions who are not not members of the Ivy League, and this list is a great place to begin your research.
+The New Ivies provide an opportunity for students to receive world-class education at institutions that are not members of the Ivy League, and this list is a great place to begin your research.